learn-co-curriculum/intro-to-ruby-programming-basics-data-types/README.md

 specific ways in which we can use and manipulate these data types will become clearer as we build more Ruby applications, but it is useful to have a baseline understanding of what these data types are.

-## Learning Goals

-- Identify and construct the six data types in Ruby: booleans, symbols, numbers, strings, arrays, and hashes
-- Distinguish between the literal and class constructor when creating strings, arrays, and hashes
-- Perform basic operations on data types

 ## Strings